About us

 Frequently Asked Questions

-To rotate an image on your Surface Pro, you can use the built-in Photos app.
-Open your image, click on the rotate icon in the toolbar until the image is in the desired orientation.
+To rotate an image on your Surface Pro, use the built-in Photos app.
+Open your image and click the rotate icon in the toolbar until it reaches the desired orientation.

-Check your device's settings to ensure autorotate is enabled.
-Navigate to Settings > System > Display and toggle off the rotation lock.
+Check your device settings to ensure autorotate is enabled.
+Go to Settings > System > Display and turn off the rotation lock.

-Your Surface Pro screen should auto-rotate when the device is turned.
-If it doesn't, make sure rotation lock is turned off in the Action Center.
+Your Surface Pro screen should automatically rotate when turned.
+If not, ensure rotation lock is off in the Action Center.

-The rotation lock might be greyed out if your device is in laptop mode or physically connected with a keyboard.
-Detach it to enable auto rotation.
+The rotation lock might be greyed out if the device is in laptop mode or connected to a keyboard.
+Detach the keyboard to enable auto rotation.

-First, disconnect any external displays or accessories.
-Go to Action Center to see if rotation lock can be toggled when in tablet mode.
+Disconnect any external displays or accessories.
+Then, check in the Action Center if the rotation lock can be toggled while in tablet mode.

-If Surface Pro 11 won't auto rotate, ensure firmware is updated.
-Also detach any connected peripherals and check for software updates.
+If Surface Pro 11 won't auto rotate, ensure the firmware is updated, detach peripherals, and check for software updates.

-Yes, under normal circumstances, your Surface Pro can autorotate.
-Ensure it's set in tablet mode with rotation lock off for optimal performance.
+Yes, your Surface Pro can autorotate under normal conditions.
+Make sure it's in tablet mode with the rotation lock off for best performance.

-Yes, in Windows 10, remember to enable auto-rotate in settings and use the rotation lock button in the action center to toggle as needed.
+Yes, in Windows 10, enable auto-rotate in settings and use the rotation lock button in the action center to toggle as needed.

-Surface devices use gyroscopic and accelerometer sensors to detect orientation changes and automatically adjust screen rotation accordingly.
+Surface devices use gyroscopic and accelerometer sensors to detect orientation changes and adjust screen rotation automatically.

-Typically, newer Surface models like Surface Pro 8 and 11 support auto-rotating as expected.
-Check your model's settings if it's not responding.
+Typically, newer Surface models like Surface Pro 8 and 11 support auto-rotating.
+Check your settings if it doesn't work.

-Many rotation issues can be resolved by updating drivers, checking settings, or disconnecting peripherals.
-Consult support if issues persist.
+Many rotation issues can be resolved by updating drivers, adjusting settings, or disconnecting peripherals.
+Seek support if they persist.

-No, Surface Pro offers tablet functionality along with desktop use, but requires disconnecting keyboards for auto rotation.
+No, Surface Pro offers both tablet and desktop functionalities; however, auto rotation requires disconnecting keyboards.

-The Surface Pro doesn't inherently support batch image rotation through native apps.
-Use additional software for batch processing.
+Surface Pro doesn't natively support batch image rotation via built-in apps.
+You'll need additional software for batch processing.